-In accordance with local law and regulations, all Falcon Australia's acreage interests are subject to royalties on production values of up to approximately 12% to government and native title holders/claimants and 12% to other parties.
-See "Overriding Royalty Beetaloo Basin exploration permits", for an update concerning the agreements entered into by Falcon Australia to purchase up to 11% (eleventh twelfths) of the overriding royalty interest held by others.
+In accordance with local law and regulations, all Falcon Australia's acreage interests are subject to combined Government royalties on production values of up to approximately 12% and 1% (subject to the exercise of Falcon's call option - see "Overriding Royalty Beetaloo Basin exploration permits" for details) to other parties.
 In addition, Falcon Australia is subject to Commonwealth Government corporation tax of 30%, and to the Commonwealth Government's Petroleum Resource Rent Tax ("PRRT") levied at the rate of 40% on the taxable profits derived from the petroleum projects.
 The PRRT is calculated on the individual projects, and royalties are deductible for PRRT purposes.
 The PRRT tax system is separate from the company income tax system and is based on cash flow.
 Both royalties and PRRT are deductible for corporate income tax purposes.